ligsnf/connect-four/README.md

 Made by learning from tutorial, then extending with my own added features to learn more.

 Future implementation ideas:
-- pop-up box with ok and new game options
+- modal pop-up box with ok and new game options
 - counter to keep track of how many wins each player has
 - multiplayer